 - Set the function to STAGE 2 DE-ICING the current de-icing cycle time is displayed, alternating with the letters "CYCLE". - Press the push-button.
 The current de-icing time is displayed, alternating with the letters "t On". - Use the adjustment knob to adjust the de-icing time to the desired value.

 Mist Cooling

 The last cooling stage can be used as a mist stage.
-Set internal switch #6 to ON to activate this stage.
-This mist stage can only be used if only one heating stage is enabled (internal switch #6 to ON).
+Set internal switch #9 to ON to activate this stage.
+The number of heating stages determines which stage is used for misting: